Chrysler Sunbeam: Development

 The development of the new car started in January 1976, under the codename Project R424.
 The technical side was the responsibility of the engineering team in Ryton, while the styling was the responsibility of Chrysler's Whitley design studio in Coventry, led by Roy Axe (who left the UK for Chrysler's headquarters in the US before the car was launched).
 Many constraints, such as a very tight schedule, low budget and the need to use as many British components as possible, led to the decision to use the rear-wheel drive Hillman Avenger as the base for the new vehicle, rather than the increasingly common front-wheel drive favoured by Chrysler's French subsidiary, Simca.
 The Sunbeam was, unlike the larger Horizon and Alpine models that were launched by Chrysler in the mid to late 1970s, never sold in France as a Simca.
-Although it was targeted at the supermini size class, the Sunbeam's Avenger underpinnings meant that it was slightly larger than its intended rivals, and overlapped with the Horizon model.
-For this reason, the Sunbeam was only available as a three-door nodel.
+Although it was targeted at the supermini class, the Sunbeam's Avenger underpinnings meant that it was slightly larger than its intended rivals, potentially overlapping with Chrysler's own Horizon model.
+For this reason, the Sunbeam was only available with three-door bodywork, whereas the Horizon was only offered with five doors.

 Basing the car on the Avenger's platform allowed for the car not only to use as many existing components as possible, but also to put it in production relatively quickly and cheaply.
 The Avenger's wheelbase was shortened by 3 in, and some modifications were made to accommodate the 928 cc Coventry Climax-derived engine, an enlarged version of the 875cc unit used in the rear-engined Hillman Imp.
 The car took its steering wheel and instrument pod from Chrysler's recently launched award-winning Simca 1307/Chrysler Alpine.

 With the exception of the doors, which were shared with the two-door Avenger, the R424 was given an all-new body, styled very much in line with Chrysler's new, angular "international" style.
 This new design language was first seen on the 1975 Simca 1307/Chrysler Alpine, and later on the 1977 Simca/Chrysler Horizon (Project C2).
-Nevertheless, a constraint in the development process took its toll on the initial look of the car, as the C2's (Horizon's) headlamps were not available at the planned launch time of the R424, the small car was given the lamps of the pre-facelift Hillman Avenger, which required the characteristic recessed mounting in the front fascia.
+Nevertheless, a constraint in the development process took its toll on the initial look of the car: as the C2's (Horizon's) headlamps were not available at the planned launch time of the R424, the smaller car received the lamps of the pre-facelift Hillman Avenger, which required the characteristic recessed mounting in the front fascia.